 - Throwing away your eye makeup

 It’s advised not to go to work with pink eye.
 Ultimately the best way to lessen the spread of conjunctivitis is to stay home from work or school until 24 hours after starting treatment.
 However, the Mayo Clinic says pink eye is no more contagious than the common cold.
 So if you have to, it is OK to go to work or school.
 Practice good hygiene to limit its spread.

-Stop by Advanced Urgent Care & Occupational Medicine to get treated quickly.
-Walk-ins are welcome or you can reserve your place in line online here.
+Stop by Advanced Urgent Care & Occupational Medicine in Colorado to get treated quickly.
+Walk-ins are welcome or you can schedule your visit time.